-Fixed pay Consist of Annual Base Pay, Contractual Bonus (unionised employees) and Fixed Allowances MUFG has the ability to pay across the full Peer Group Market Range; an MUFG Fixed Pay strategy employs a long term approach to determin desired pay levels for each role considering the said role's Fixed Pamarket position and preceding years' Performance Reviews: i.
-Consistent Exceptional Performers can have a target pay at th upper end of the Market Range, and ii.
-Consistent Poor Performers can have a target pay at the lower en of the Market Range.
-Payable annually through cash bonus Discretionary Variable Pay will be differentiated towards top performer to ensure Total Compensation reflects their performance for the yea Discretionary Variable Pay should be differentiated enough to rewar- top performers but still align to MUFG's values and does not encourag employees to expose the firm to excessive or imprudent risk; Discretionary Variable Pay are not linked to current Fixed Pay or Bas Salary levels; Discretionary Variable Pay are differentiated at a Department an Individual Level based on performance; Discretionary Variable Pay to be awarded during Annual Review Proces exercise; Discretionary Variable Pay are not guaranteed and subject to employee performance and the Bank's overall financial performance; Poor Performers at the lowest rating to receive zero variable pay; and To safeguard the independence and authority of individuals engage in control functions, MUFG shall ensure that the remuneration of suc individuals is based principally on the achievement of control function objectives, and determined in a manner that is independent from th business lines they oversee.
+Fixed pay Consist of Annual Base Pay, Fixed Bonus (or period salary) and Fixed Allowances MUFG has the ability to pay across the full Peer Group Market Range to ensure equity of treatment for employees; and MUFG Fixed Pay strategy employs a long term approach to determine desired pay levels for each role considering the said role's Fixed Pay market position and preceding years' Performance Reviews: i.
+Consistent Exceptional Performers and key resources can be paid at upper level of the Market Range, and ii.
+Consistent Poor Performers can be paid at the lower level of the Market Range.
+Variable pay Payable annually through cash bonus Discretionary Variable Pay will be differentiated towards top performers to ensure Total Compensation reflects their performance for the year.
+Discretionary Variable Pay should be differentiated enough to reward top performers but still align to MUFG's values and does not encourage employees to expose the firm to excessive or imprudent risk; Discretionary Variable Pay are not linked to current Fixed Pay or Base Alam January

+- Salary levels; - Discretionary Variable Pay are differentiated at a Department and Individual Level based on performance; - Discretionary Variable Pay to be awarded during Annual Review Process evercise: - Discretionary Variable Pay are not guaranteed and subject to employees' performance and the Bank's overall financial performance; - Poor Performers at the lowest rating to receive zero variable pay; and - To safeguard the independence and authority of individuals engaged in control functions, MUFG shall ensure that the remuneration of such individuals is based principally on the achievement of control functions objectives, and determined in a manner that is independent from the business lines they oversee.